apache/flink/docs/dev/table/connectors/formats/canal.md

 How to use Canal format
 ----------------

-Canal provides an unified format for changelog, here is a simple example for an update operation captured from a MySQL `products` table:
+Canal provides a unified format for changelog, here is a simple example for an update operation captured from a MySQL `products` table:

 ```json
 {